Lyford Cay International School: Current

-The student body of 350 at Lyford Cay International School is diverse, representing approximately 24 different countries from across the world, whilst retaining a 35% native Bahamian enrollment.
+The school has a total student body of 350.
+Students come from 24 countries, with 35% of the student population being from the Bahamas.

-Recent improvements to the facility include curriculum enhancements in the music and mathematics programs; installation of a six lane 25-meter competitive swimming pool and radical advancement of the school's ICT infrastructure, including the introduction in October 2006 of a 1:1 laptop initiative for students Grade 7 to 12.
-The school's most principal sports are swimming and soccer, or football.
+Recent improvements to the school's facilities include installation of a six lane 25-meter competitive swimming pool.

+The school has also introduced enhancements to its curriculum, particularly in music and mathematics as well significant expansion of the school's ICT infrastructure, including the introduction in October 2006 of a 1:1 laptop initiative for students Grade 7 to 12.

+Sports

+The school's principal sports are swimming and soccer.

 Accreditation

+International Baccalaureate

 Lyford Cay International School is a fully accredited IB World School offering the IB Diploma Programme (DP), the IB Middle Years Programme (MYP), the IB Primary Years Programme (PYP) and the IB Career Related Certificate (CP).
+It received international baccalaureate middle years programme accreditation in 2003.
+The school has offered the IB diploma programme since February 2004, the IB primary years programme since 2005 and the IB career-related certificate since 2018.

-It is currently one of a very small number of schools in the Caribbean to offer all four programmes.
+In 2012, it was one of only 191 fully-accredited IB schools in the world.
+It is also one of a very small number of schools in the Caribbean to offer all four programmes.

+Other

 Lyford Cay International School is also accredited by the Council of International Schools and the New England Association of Schools and Colleges.